lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 }
 ```

-It will just receive the vertices positions, the texture coordinates, the indices and the normals and will transform them to the 3D space coordinates using a matrix that combines the orthographic projection matrix and the model matrix associated to each element.
+It will just receive the vertices positions, the texture coordinates, the indices and the normals and will transform them to the 3D space coordinates using a matrix.
 That matrix is the multiplication of the ortographic projection matrix and the model matrix, $$projModelMatrix  =  ortographicMatrix \cdot modelMatrix$$.
-Since we are not doing anything with the coordinates in model space, it’s much more efficient to multiply both matrices in the java code to avoid doing it for each vertex, we will just do it once per item.
+Since we are not doing anything with the coordinates in model space, it’s much more efficient to multiply both matrices in java code than in the shadere.
+By doing so we will be doing that multipliaztion once per item insted of doing it for each vertex.
 Remember that our vertices should be expressed in screen coordinates.

 The fragment shader is also very simple.